alex-therapeutics/diga-api-client/ENDPOINT_STATUS.md

 - diga-api.tk.de/diga/api/public/rest - 1 company - CODE TEST OK - CODE NOT VERIFIED
 - da-api.gkvi.de - 5 companies - CODE TEST OK - CODE NOT VERIFIED - BILLING TEST OK - BILLING NOT VERIFIED
 - diga.kkh.de - 1 company - CODE TEST OK - CODE NOT VERIFIED
-- itscare.da-api.aok.de - 3 companies - CODE TEST OK - CODE NOT VERIFIED
+- itscare.da-api.aok.de - 3 companies - CODE TEST OK - CODE NOT VERIFIED - BILLING TEST OK - BILLING NOT VERIFIED
-- kubus-it.da-api.aok.de - 2 companies - CODE TEST OK - CODE NOT VERIFIED
+- kubus-it.da-api.aok.de - 2 companies - CODE TEST OK - CODE NOT VERIFIED - BILLING TEST OK - BILLING NOT VERIFIED
-- arge.da-api.aok.de - 3 companies - CODE TEST NOT OK - CODE NOT OK
+- arge.da-api.aok.de - 3 companies - CODE TEST NOT OK - CODE NOT OK - BILLING TEST OK - BILLING NOT VERIFIED
 - diga.apimisc.de - 3 companies - CODE TEST NOT OK - CODE NOT OK

 ## Summary

 Endpoints covering 97/103 insurance companies are working with test code validation requests.

-Endpoints covering 90/103 insurance companies are working with test invoice requests.
+Endpoints covering 98/103 insurance companies are working with test invoice requests.

 However, since this library is not used in production yet, we can not verify if __real__ requests work or not.
 We will update this as we find out.
 If you are using this library in production, and you find out that a request to